th2-net/cradleapi/README.md

 ## Release notes

 ### 5.5.0
-* Skip null values for 'labels' and 'messages' fields when writing to Cassandra
+* Skip null values for 'labels' and 'messages' fields when writing to Cassandra to avoid tombstones creation.
 * Migrated to th2 gradle plugin: `0.0.8` (bom: `4.6.1`)

 ### 5.4.0